 If using text on a coloured background or image background, you need to check its colour contrast.
 There are online tools available to help you check colour contrast:

 Fonts and styles can make a big difference to how accessible your information is.

 - Avoid underlining text unless it's a link.

-- Avoid italics or all capitals (they're harder to read if you have dyslexia).
+- Avoid italics or all capitals, especially for paragraph blocks of text (they're harder to read if you have dyslexia).

 - Always left-align body text (to help dyslexic readers).